MISP/misp-book/misp-zmq/README.md

 ## MISP ZeroMQ

-MISP includes a flexible publish-subscribe model to allow real-time integration of the MISP activities (event publication, attribute creation or removal, sighting).
+MISP includes a flexible publish-subscribe model to allow real-time integration of MISP activities (event publication, attribute creation or removal, sighting).
-The MISP ZeroMQ plugin operates at global level in MISP which means standard distribution rules don't apply and every activities will be published within the ZeroMQ pub-sub channels.
+The MISP ZeroMQ plugin operates at global level in MISP which means standard distribution rules don't apply and every activity will be published within the ZeroMQ pub-sub channels.

-MISP ZeroMQ functionality can be used for various model of integration or to extend MISP functionalities:
+MISP ZeroMQ functionality can be used for various models of integration or to extend MISP functionalities:

 - real-time search of indicators into a SIEM
 - automatic expansion